Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 * Your personal preferences will be the reason why you may not get a particular job
 * Or even worse, a rating algorithm could block your accounts!

+Nothing less than your freedom and self-determination is put in jeopardy.
+The ever-growing and already giant e-commerce corporations seek to expand further profits, market power, and control.
+They have created this disturbing digital security and privacy crisis under the guise of usability.

-You will become the master of your personal data and autonomy.
+*You will become in control of your data and freedom*

 **Get rid of Fraud and Trickery**

 No more bricks in your package as a customer or bad quality counterfeit goods.
 No more chargebacks for vendors due to stolen identities.
 Fraudulent attempts get taken down with a free of charge and automated two-party escrow system.

-You will become immune to online fraud.
+*You will become immune to online fraud*

 **Get rid of Invasion of Privacy or Backdoors**

 No more stolen Credit Card data, compromised email accounts, or any possibility of surveillance.
 When data is not created, it cannot be leaked to anyone.
 It cannot be attained, shared, sold, misused, hacked, or leaked.
 Your data stays your data, including products, locations, and payments—for customers and vendors.

-You will become invincible to privacy issues.
+*You will become invincible to privacy issues*

 **Get rid of Restrictions, Politics, and Malice**

 A 100% uptime marketplace impossible to be taken offline or manipulated.
 It also means none of your products or users can be banned from the |PM| or be censored by any governing body or legislation.
 Instead, the community remains in charge of the marketplace’s own content.
-Across national borders, free trade and free markets are possible so so that manufacturers, vendors, and producers can freely decide how and with whom they do business.
+Across national borders, free trade and free markets are possible so that manufacturers, vendors, and producers can freely decide how and with whom they do business.

-You will become bullet-proof against restrictions.
+*You will become bullet-proof against restrictions*

 **Get rid of Spam**

-Tailored ads are hammering on people even after they made a purchase.
+Tailored ads are hammering on you even after you have made a purchase.
 You have seen them on websites you visit, read them within your email accounts and apps you use.
 It even affects how search engines deliver results to you.

-You will have the cure against Spam.
+*You will have the cure against Spam*

 Enjoy giving back
 -----------------